-You and your team members should look for Groups with two criteria especially: a large number of members, and a good amount of discussion going on.
-Some Groups can seem promising, but end up being full of nothing but spam, or even lying idle without any discussions for weeks at a time.
-Others maybe very active, but only have a very few members.
-Be strategic in your choices.
-Be careful, too, not to spread yourself too thin.
-Choose 2-3 Groups to join, tops – otherwise you’ll be overwhelmed.
+You and your team members should look for Groups with two criteria: a large number of members and a good amount of discussion.
+Some Groups can seem promising but end up being full of nothing but spam or stay dormant without any discussions for weeks at a time.
+Others may be very active but only have very few members.
+Be strategic in your choices, and be careful not to spread yourself too thin.
+Choose two to three Groups to join, tops.
+Otherwise, you’ll be overwhelmed.

 2. Join in the right conversations.

-When you and your team members first join a Group, don’t start right off asking questions and initiating discussions.
+When you and your team members first join a Group, don’t start asking questions and initiating discussions right out the gate.
 Instead, get a feel for the group’s dynamics first.
-Read through several ongoing discussions, and like or comment on them wherever you feel you can contribute something useful.
 Start slowly, so it doesn’t look like you joined the Group just to shout your own message from the hilltops.
+Read through several ongoing discussions, and like or comment on them wherever you feel you can contribute something valuable.

 3. Start the right conversations.